molleindustria/distributedAuthorityServer/README.md

 # Troubleshooting

-Unity compiling Error:
+* Unity compiling Error:
 `UnauthorizedAccessException: Access to the path ...` Possible solution: Unity is trying to create a file in a folder in user.
 Make sure your server.js is not running locally CTRL+C / CMD+C.

-Unity runtime error:
+* Unity runtime error:
 `An error has occurred in sending data`
 Possible solution: server.js is not running or crashed, fix the error there

-Browser says
+* Browser says
 `This site can’t be reached`
 Possible solution: make sure server.js is running.
 Make sure the ports on the browser URL, the PORT on server.js, and the port on socketIO controller are the same (eg 3000)

-On broswer the loading bar is stuck on 90%
+* On broswer the loading bar is stuck on 90%
 Possible solution: Unity > Project settings > Player > WebGL (html5 icon) tab at the bottom > Compression format > Disabled

-Browser console error:
+* Browser console error:
 `ReferenceError: io is not defined` or
 `error ERR_CONNECTION_REFUSED socket.io/socket.io.js`
-Possible solution: it's probably the missing link to socket.io point 2 above
+Possible solution: it's probably the missing link to socket.io, Make sure that the webGL template is selected and that it corresponds to the right unity version

+* Browser console error:
 `VM206:1 GET https://localhost/socket.io/?EIO=3&transport=polling&t=NGnQ_L0 net::ERR_CONNECTION_REFUSED`
-Possible solution: it's probably an secure connection issue.
+Possible solution: it's probably a secure connection issue.
 In Unity find socketIO controller on the scene, uncheck ssl enabled.
 You may encounter the inverse error when you publish on a https domain, it may refuse connection

+* The client build works locally but not online (e.g. glitch) or viceversa.
+It's normal: the socket manager needs an url, a port, and an SSL/no SSL boolean, to connect.
+Glitch or heroku use slighly different settings that are hardcoded in the client build.
+Change them on the inspector of SocketIOController.cs or override them from NetManager, look for the "GLITCH" boolean for example.

 # JSON and Serializing